What to Wear to Court: A Guide for Expert Witnesses

 So you’ve been retained as an expert witness on a case, you have consulted with the attorney, reviewed materials, drafted any necessary reports, and prepared for your court testimony.
 But as you get ready for your big day (or days) in court, one question still remains—what do you wear?

-Courtroom attire might seem low on the expert priority list, but what a witness wears does have an effect (both positive and negative) on a jury.
+Courtroom attire might seem low on the expert priority list, but what to wear to court as a witness does have an effect (both positive and negative) on a jury.
 While the typical attorney uniform of a suit and tie is ubiquitous in the courtroom, an expert’s choice of clothing is more nuanced.
 Because expert witnesses have more leeway in what they can wear, that freedom should be exercised strategically.
 If what an expert wears can have even the slightest positive effect on jury perceptions, it is a topic worth considering.

 Start With the Basics: Formal Business Attire